OmarK2804/Rust-WebServer/README.md

 Refactoring is needed to make the code more concise by pulling out those differences into separate if and else lines.
 If and else blocks have a lot of repetition, they’re both reading files and writing the contents of the files to the stream.
 The only differences are the status line and the filename.

 ![](imgfiles/commit3.png)

+### Commit 4 Reflection notes

+Because I want to simulate the slow response, when `/sleep` url is run, I intentionally make the server sleep for 5 seconds before responding.